Everybody Must Get Stoned

 - Zig-zagged in a now infamous episode of Ralph Bakshi's Mighty Mouse series.
 Mighty Mouse comes to the aid of Polly Pineblossom, a poor mouse girl who is taunted by the bully Big Murray, but Polly explains that there are others who need help more than her, and she gives our hero a flower, which dissolves into a powder.
 Later in the episode, after rescuing a colony of beach ants, Mighty Mouse takes the pulverized flower out in reflection of Polly's words, sniffs it, and it goes up his nose.
 A viewer claimed that Mighty Mouse was sniffing cocaine and Rev. Donald Wildmon took up the cause.
 Both CBS and Bakshi claimed nothing of the sort happened but the scene was cut out in ensuing screenings.

 - Gargamel's Daredevil Dust, which makes The Smurfs act so reckless (not to mention so high) in the cartoon show episode "Reckless Smurfs".
-Also the Forget Me Flowers in "Forget Me Smurfs" which made the Smurfs who sniffed the flowers to forget about everything (and also made them look stoned).
+Also the Forget Me Flowers in "Forget Me Smurfs" which made the Smurfs who sniffed the flowers to forget about everything (and also made them look and act stoned).